SkylineCommunications/dataminer-docs/develop/TOOLS/Github/Use_Github_Guidelines.md

 - Collaborate on code with external users.

 > [!NOTE]
-> At present, **only Automation scripts** have actions available for packaging and deployment.
+> At present, **only Automation scripts** have workflows available for packaging and deployment.
 >
-> Automation scripts that are packaged with other artifacts ( Visio files , connectors, etc.) will not be able to use the GitHub actions, so we do not recommend using GitHub for those yet.
+> Automation scripts that are packaged with other artifacts (Visio files , connectors, etc.) will not be able to use the GitHub actions, so we do not recommend using GitHub for those yet.

 ## Creating an account in GitHub's Skyline organization